Keyworth: Demographics

-Keyworth is approximately 8 miles to the closest railway station, Nottingham railway station, Keyworth once had its own station (now on the Old Dalby test track) but it was closed in the 60s.
-The closest airport located is 17 miles to the west of Keyworth East Midlands Airport.
+The population estimate as of 2023 is 7,390 residents.

+The average age in Keyworth was found to be between 50 - 64 years, with 21.19% of people in this category from the 2021 Census.

 History and development

 Keyworth is first mentioned in writing in the Domesday Book dated 1086, though recent archaeological finds have discovered Roman artefacts in the parish outskirts suggesting human inhabitation of the area as far back as 800 AD.
 Keyworth originally developed as an agricultural community with the great majority of its inhabitants being farmers and field labourers.

 Later, frame-knitting gave rise to local employment and expansion in the 1880s.

 Listed buildings in the village includes two grade II barns dating from the 17th century, one late 18th century house built in the Regency style, two early 19th century cottages on Main Street, and two grade II Former framework knitters' workshops.

-In the early 20th century the Midland Railway came through Plumtree from Nottingham Midland station & along the north east of Keyworth, giving the village an accessible rail route throughout the railway network, though this luxury only lasted about 70 years.
+In the early 20th century the Midland Railway came through Plumtree from Nottingham Midland station and along the north east of Keyworth, giving the village an accessible rail route throughout the railway network, though this only lasted about 70 years.
 The station at Plumtree was open for passengers from 1880 to 1949.

 Significant expansion took place throughout the 1950s, 1960s and 1970s with Keyworth effectively becoming a commuter town for Nottingham.
-The population has been falling slightly in recent years.
+As of recent years there have been several new build housing developments being built around the outskirts of Keyworth, the population has now started to rise slightly in recent years.

 A fuller account can be found at the website of the Keyworth & District History Society.